 - The Seagate drive takes up to 18 seconds, by specification, to spin up from power on to a ready state.
 That length of time spreads out the load on the PSU to power up 45 hard drives in a Storage Pod.
 A single drive requires up to 2 Amps to power up, a total of 90 Amps if all 45 of the drives needed 2 Amps of power at the same time.
 The single PSU maxes out (100% load) at 56.45 Amps, on the 12V rail, so spreading out the demand allows everything to power up without incident.

 - Once a Storage Pod is powered up, it stays on.
-On average, a Storage Pod is turned off/on 1-2 times a year.
+On average, a Storage Pod is turned off/on one to two times a year.
 Even though the power demand during the boot up process is a bit taxing on the PSU, it happens very infrequently.

 - The design of our overall data storage system spreads out the operational load on any given Storage Pod.
 This means that at any given time a “majority” of drives in a Storage Pod are idle.
 The lower power requirements of the Seagate 4TB drive during idle and operation means the total power draw from the 45 hard drives in a Storage Pod does not exceed the specifications of the single PSU on the 5V or the 12V rails.